 Circuitron’s Application Notes are supplements to the instruction sheets provided with our products.
 They provide further clarification (and in some cases, wiring diagrams) of specific issues or unique methods of utilizing our products.
+Some of these Application Notes may be fairly “rough” sketches and may, in fact, be untested.
+But they are all believed to work.
+Let us know if you have any problems.
 These Application Notes are catalogued with a 4 digit number, usually followed by a 2 digit suffix.
 Notes numbered under 1,000 are generally generic applications that apply to potentially a wide range of our products.
 More specific Application Notes will have the product part number incorporated into the note, ie. 5400-01 or 6000-07, referring to notes specific to the AR-1 and TORTOISE™.
 These Application Notes are indexed here in numerical order, and as a general rule within a product listing, this means that the higher the number, the more recent the note.
 Clicking any Application Note number will take you to a .PDF of the document that you can read or print out.
 If a number is light in color, it means the Application Note has not yet been converted to PDF and made available here.
 Check back later.
 And if you feel any part of any of our instruction sheets could be enhanced by a new Application Note, please send us an email at: Support@Circuitron.com

 If you do not have Adobe™ Reader™, you can download it here:

 AN-0001 Activating Circuitron Detection Circuits with External Switches

 Using Reed, Pushbutton or Toggle switches for manual activation of our Opto-electronic detection and reversing products.

 AN-0002 Achieving 2 aspect Output from any Circuitron Detection Output

 How to add Red AND Green LED indicators to Circuitron Detection Outputs for Signals or panel indicators.